 These brilliant yard tool hacks will make your life easier.

 Most electrical codes require just one outlet in the garage.
 And that’s just what most builders give you-one measly outlet for all your tools and toys.
 If you have open studs, you can easily run wire and add outlets as long as you follow a few basic rules.
 If your walls are covered, you don’t have to cut into them to run wires.
 Instead, you can mount metal or plastic wiring channels and outlet boxes right on the wall.

-Sometimes the best cure for garage chaos is to add storage space elsewhere.
+Sometimes the easiest DIY garage storage solution is to add storage space elsewhere.
 A small locker that holds garden gear, for example, provides big relief to a crowded garage.

 Hang ladders from the ceiling so they don’t hog prime storage space in your garage.
 The rollers on this simple carriage let you easily slide in one end of the ladder, then the other.
 The materials you’ll need cost about $20 at home centres.
 First, build braces with PVC conduit and wood.
 Next, fasten the corner braces to ceiling joists with 2-inch lag screws.
 Secure the ladder with an elastic cord so it can’t roll out and fall.